midchamps/flutter_tex_custom/README.md

 - **Inline HTML:** Directly embed and render HTML content.
 - **JavaScript:** Execute custom scripts for interactive elements.
 - **Markdown:** Display text with Markdown formatting.

+**Important:** Don't use multiple `TeXView` instances on a single page, as it can lead to performance issues.
+Instead, use `TeXWidget` or `TeX2SVG` as a container for multiple TeX elements.

 ```dart